AP-State-Skill-Development-Corporation/Data-Science-Using-Python-Internship-EB1/syllabus.md

 ## Duration :
 45 Days (2 hours each day)

-## Course Objectives:

-- To introduce students to the basic concepts and techniques of Data Science and Machine Learning.
-- To develop skills of using recent machine learning software for solving practical problems.
-- To gain experience in doing independent study and research.

 ## Entry Requirements:

-- Students must have Knowledge of Python Programming.
+- Students must have Knowledge of basic computer.
-- Statistics Algebra, and Probability.
+- Students must have Knowledge on Statistics Algebra, and Probability.